madaster/madaster.github.io/gb/en/knowledge-base/users.md

 ---

 Depending on the subscription every account has a certain number of active (Administrator, Manage & Contribute to database, Manager) users.
 To view the number of active users available, go to the **Subscriptions** Tab on account level (only visible for active users).
-On the plattform it is possible to add users, with certain permissions at account-, folder- and building-level.
+On the plattform it is possible to add users, with certain permissions at account-, folder- and object-level.
 Users can be assigned a "legal role", meaning they have the legal responsibility to accept license terms of restricted producer databases.
 These are listed under the three dots in the menu, and in the page **Licensed databases**.
 For more information on this, see the <a href="databases" target="_blank">Databases on Madaster</a>.